BartekClk/Pass_Generator-Bootstrap-/README.md

-# Basic website template with Bootstrap and JQuery included
+# Basic password generator.
+## Made as on lessson project.